 Long (30min to an hour) - Full blown large scale 18th and 19th century “romantic” period works, especially the ones named symphonies.
 Also full ballets, concert performances of opera excerpts (rare), song cycles, church music.
 The big symphonies from Beethoven, Brahms, and all their buddies form the core of this repertoire and in many ways the cash cow back catalog for all orchestras everywhere for the last hundred or so years.
 Did you hear that we are in another Beethoven birthday year!?!

 Endurance (> 1 hour) - The biggest Mahler and Bruckner (I love this shit).
 Also stage performances of operas.
 Full sizes church works (like the Messiah).
 People who come to these shows generally know what they are getting themselves into.

-I should make the obvious note here that the longer pieces are not single works that you play from end to end.
+I should make the obvious note here that the longer pieces are not single works that you play from end to end without stopping.
 They are more like an extended concept album from 1970s prog rock and are generally split into three or four separate parts or movements.
 Like everything else, these structures have evolved into many standard patterns which you can use to keep track of what is going on if you remember how they go.
 There are a few that show up the most.
-Here's how they go:
+Here’s how they go: